One Moment in Time (comics): In other media

 The 2021 film Spider-Man: No Way Home borrows aspects from the storyline such as Peter Parker initially asking Doctor Strange to erase people's memory of his identity as Spider-Man with the exception of Michelle Jones, Ned Leeds and Aunt May after it was revealed to the world by Mysterio who also incriminated him at the end of the 2019 film Spider-Man: Far From Home.
-In the film's climax, however, Parker has Strange cast a new spell to make his existence completely forgotten to the entire world, including his friends.
+In the film's climax, however, Parker has Strange cast a new spell to make his existence completely forgotten to the entire world, including his friend and girlfriend.